bencoobie/SampleBookApi/README.md

 # SampleBookApi

 It is simple book api which has a books and readers.
-In this repository i focused to design api based OOP principiles in Javascript NodeJS.
+In this repository i focused to design api based OOP principles in Javascript NodeJS.

 To start backend:
-cd backend
+cd backend,
 nodemon app

-To start frontend
+To start frontend:
-cd frontend
+cd frontend ,
 npm run dev